All Episodes

 Of course, that gives him still a pretty good percentage.

-Oh, it sure does.
+It sure does.

-.99 or something like that.
+1.99 or something like that.

-But anyway, We thought that you could learn as much about psychic ability in general and education in particular by studying these ones that were wrong.
+But anyway, we thought that you could learn as much about psychic ability in general and Education in particular by studying these ones that were wrong.

-Where did he get his information?
+I mean, where did he get his information?

-And in what manner again?
+And in what manner?

 He was just especially a good one.

-One would be unconscious memory.
+But one would be unconscious memory.

 That is, everything you've ever thought or read or heard is somewhere in your mind, though you don't maybe remember it consciously all the time.